Cooperate-Project/EnterpriseArchitectBridgeEAAddin/README.md

 These logging tables can be created by using a generator like [IncrementalDBSyncUtils](https://github.com/Cooperate-Project/IncrementalDBSyncUtils).

 ## Installation
-Download the installer from our [https://dl.bintray.com/cooperate-project/EnterpriseArchitectBridgeEAAddin/installers](download repository).
+Download the installer from our [download repository](https://dl.bintray.com/cooperate-project/EnterpriseArchitectBridgeEAAddin/installers).
 Choose the installer from the `latest` folder for up-to-date development versions and all other folders for stable release versions.
 Follow the instructions of the installer.

 ##Usage